Patient education: Common breastfeeding problems (Beyond the Basics)

-Patient information: Deciding to breastfeed (Beyond the Basics)
+Patient education: Deciding to breastfeed (Beyond the Basics)

-Patient information: Breastfeeding guide (Beyond the Basics)
+Patient education: Breastfeeding guide (Beyond the Basics)

-Patient information: Maternal health and nutrition during breastfeeding (Beyond the Basics)
+Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)

-Patient information: Breast pumps (Beyond the Basics)
+Patient education: Pumping breast milk (Beyond the Basics)

-Patient information: Raynaud phenomenon (Beyond the Basics)
+Patient education: Raynaud phenomenon (Beyond the Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Common breastfeeding problems (The Basics)
+Patient education: Common breastfeeding problems (The Basics)

-Patient information: Breastfeeding (The Basics)
+Patient education: Breastfeeding (The Basics)

-Patient information: Weaning from breastfeeding (The Basics)
+Patient education: Weaning from breastfeeding (The Basics)

-Patient information: Jaundice in babies (The Basics)
+Patient education: Jaundice in babies (The Basics)